Civenge/Meal-Planner/README.md

 Finally run the application as you normally would, or from the terminal type:
 "python .\meal_planner_gui.py"

-# Video of Meal Planner App
+# Demo Video of Meal Planner App GUI Version
 https://youtu.be/-4FxLinui0Q

 # Recipe Data